Policy

 Agriculture and fisheries

-Self-sufficient to 40%, the sultanate is focusing on the development of aquaculture, poultry farming and soilless cultivation.
+Self-sufficient to an average of 50%, the sultanate is focusing on the development of aquaculture, poultry farming and soilless cultivation.
 Oman is a net importer of certain basic foodstuffs such as dairy products, cooked rice and meat, while fruit and vegetables are produced in sufficient quantities.
 The country mainly grows dates and bananas, as well as limes, wheat, sorghum and seasonal vegetables such as tomatoes and potatoes.
 Date cultivation is enjoying a resurgence, accounting for over 60% of arable land and 200 registered varieties.
 The private sector has been encouraged to invest in the various date and tree product processing industries.

 Even if its role is no longer as prestigious as it once was, incense is still appreciated in Oman and marketed worldwide.
 Oleo-gum is collected from some 8,000 trees growing wild in Dhofar.
 The government plans to plant 40,000 more.

 The fishing industry is also booming again.
 Over 150 species of fish and shellfish have been identified.
-Tuna, grouper, kingfish and sardines are the most commonly consumed locally or exported, as are, to a lesser extent, shrimps, shark fins and lobsters.
+Tuna, grouper, kingfish and sardines are the most commonly consumed locally or exported, along with, to a lesser extent, shrimps, shark fins and lobsters.
 The real renaissance of fishing as a local industry dates back to 1978, when the Fishermen's Incentive Fund was set up.
 This fund provided financial assistance for the purchase of small fiberglass boats and outboard motors, enabling small fishing communities to try their luck again.
 The government intends to invest further and modernize the sector: fisheries have been set up in the Gulf of Oman and the Arabian Sea, the fleet has been equipped with powerful motorboats for sardine and tuna fishing, and lobster fishing is booming in Masirah Island and the Dhofar region.
+At the same time, the sultanate has called on the Ker'Oman consortium from Brittany to build a modern fishing port at Duqm, which could lead to a significant increase in the number of tons per year.

 Place du tourisme